lcnbr/PhysVault/PhysNotes/String/Other Superstrings.md

 This string is called the heterotic string.
 It has 16 supersymmetries from the left moving sector.

-Again, the anomaly cancellation requires a particular [[gauge symmetry]]:
+Again, the anomaly cancellation requires a particular [[../QFTII/gauge symmetry]]:

 - HET-O: SO(32) or